Welcome to the Banks Peninsula - a very special place!

 Alas, over the next 100+ years a series of significant historic and often notorious events ensued.
-Your guide will love nothing more than to tell you all in front of a cosy hut fire, including some of the more shocking stories and legends!
+Your guide will love telling you about them in front of a cosy hut fire, including some of the more shocking stories and legends!

 There was the British meddling in tribal wars, the kidnapping of chiefs, and an incident contributing directly to the signing of the Treaty of Waitangi in 1840.

-Meanwhile, a French whaler decided that Akaroa harbour would make the perfect French settlement he had been trying to establish.
+Meanwhile, a French whaler decided that Akaroa harbour would make the perfect French settlement.

-Along with the European settlement came farming, and while estimates suggest that native forest once covered 98% of the peninsula, only a fraction remained and countless reserves have been established to allow for native forests to regenerate.
-This makes it possible to once again walk these hills and be surrounded by an abundance native forest birds, including bellbirds, wood pigeons, silvereye, pūkeko, fantail, tomtit, grey warbler, riflemen, and brown creeper.
+Along with the European settlement came farming, and while estimates suggest that native forest once covered 98% of the peninsula, only a fraction remains and countless reserves have been established to allow for native forests to regenerate (see our blog article about Hinewai Reserve).
+This makes it possible to once again walk these hills and be surrounded by an abundance of native forest birds, including bellbirds, wood pigeons, silvereye, pūkeko, fantail, tomtit, grey warbler, riflemen, and brown creeper.

 There is all this and much more - we can’t wait to give you a holiday to remember for years to come.
 Welcome to Christchurch and welcome to Banks Peninsula!